Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Algorithm

-\textit{Filter faces.} Filters the faces containing extreme points that dominate entire faces already analysed.
+Filters the faces containing extreme points that dominate entire faces already analyzed.
 These faces can be left out of further analysis.
 Function {\sc FilterDominatingFaces($\mathtt{fcs}$, $\mathtt{domP}$)} returns those among faces \texttt{fcs}, whose set of extreme points does not intersect the set of dominating extreme points \texttt{domP}.